A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Leptogenesis in presence of a singlet scalar

 where $w_{\text{min}}=(M_{N_i}+M_{N_j})^{2}$, and

 where $\sigma$ is cross-section for the scatterings $N_i N_j \rightarrow H H$,

 with $\delta(s,M_{N_i},M_{N_j})=(s-M_{N_i}^{2}-M_{N_j}^{2})^{2} - 4 M_{N_i}^{2} M_{N_j}^{2}$.

 In our scenario, the contribution to the total $B-L$ asymmetry comes from the decays of both heavy right-handed neutrinos $N_2$ and $N_1$.
-As the Universe expands and cools down to a temperature $T \sim M_{N_2}$, {\it i.e., $z_2 \sim 1$}, the $N_2$ decays in its out-of-equilibrium to leptons and Higgs particles and generates the primary lepton asymmetry.
-In the presence of the new channels, $N_2$ can also decay to $N_1$ and $\phi$ through the coupling $\alpha_{12}$.
+As the Universe expands and cools down to a temperature $T \sim M_{N_2}$, {\it i.e., $z_2 \sim 1$}, the out-of-equilibrium decay $N_2 \to L H$ generates the primary lepton asymmetry.
+In the presence of the new interactions, $N_2$ can additionally decay to $N_1$ and $\phi$ through the coupling $\alpha_{12}$.
 It can increase the abundance of $N_1$.
 Subsequently, $N_1$ also decays in its out-of-equilibrium around the temperature $T \sim M_{N_1}$, {\it i.e., $z_1 \sim 1$}, analogous to the $N_2$ decay.
-Due to the small CP asymmetry, this contribution is very small to the total lepton asymmetry.
-When $N_1$ is in equilibrium its inverse decays can wash out the asymmetry that was produced previously from the $N_2$ decays.

-We numerically solve the Boltzmann equations given in Eq.\ref{BEq}.
-We depict the estimated abundances of $N_{1}, N_{2}$ and $N_{B-L} (\eta_B)$ in Fig.\ref{abund_z}.
-In Fig.\ref{abund_z} (a), the Blue (dashed) and Orange (dot-dashed) lines show the abundances of $N_2$ and $N_1$ respectively.
+Due to the small CP asymmetry, this contribution is very small to the total lepton asymmetry for $M_{N_1}\lesssim 10^{6}$ GeV.
+When $N_1$ is in equilibrium, its inverse decays can reduce the asymmetry generated earlier by the decay of $N_2$.
+To understand the dynamics, we numerically solve the Boltzmann equations given in Eq.\ref{BEq}.
+The estimated abundances of $N_{1}, N_{2}$ and $N_{B-L} (\eta_B)$ as a function of inverse temperature are depicted in Fig.\ref{abund_z}.

-The generated $N_{B-L}$ asymmetry obtained from Eq.\ref{BEq}, converts into the baryon asymmetry via the induced Sphaleron processes.
-The predicted $N_{B-L}$ is related to the $\eta_B$ measured at recombination given as
+The generated $N_{B-L}$ asymmetry is converted to the baryon asymmetry $(\eta_B)$ via sphaleron processes.
+The predicted $N_{B-L}$ is related to the measured $\eta_B$ at the time of recombination in the following way:

 where $a_{sph}=28/79$ is the fraction of $B-L$ asymmetry converted into the baryon asymmetry by sphaleron processes, and $f=N_\gamma^{\text{rec}}/N_\gamma^{\text{*}}=2387/86$ is the dilution factor calculated assuming standard photon production from the onset of Leptogenesis till recombination \cite{Buchmuller:2004nz}.